Care Guides & Propagation Resources

 Variegation

-The appearance of differently colored zones (usually white, cream, or yellow) in leaves or stems due to genetic mutation or chimera, leading to zones lacking chlorophyll.
+The appearance of differently coloured zones (usually white, cream, or yellow) in leaves or stems due to genetic mutation or chimera, leading to zones lacking chlorophyll.

 Node